aiira-co/spatial/README.md

 * lcobucci/jwt for Auth

 # Quick Intro
-The Framework are divided into 4 sections.
+The Framework is divided into 4 sections.
 * Presentation
 * Common
 * Core